Apply for a UK Work Visa

 • Evidence of how you meet the maintenance requirement

 Additional documents may be required depending on the country you will be applying form (or the visa you will be switching from if applying from within the UK), the role you are intending to take and if your family members are also applying with you as your dependants.
+You may need to upload copies of these documents as part of your online application, or take them with you to a visa application centre.

 Am I eligible for a Sportsperson visa?